codarrenvelvindron/codarren.github.io/_drafts/Learning_to_accept_someone_elses_views.md

 So, instead of fighting, I was talking people down instead.

-There was still a lot of fighting going on in fact but it just switched to from physical to verbal.
+There was still a lot of fighting going on in fact but it just switched from physical to verbal.

 ## All about feeling